alexieleauthaud/RedWoodTools/PhotometricCatalog/setup_tractor.md

     git clone git@github.com:dstndstn/tractor.git
     cd tractor
     make
+    python setup.py install
     ```
     - This should do the trick.
+    - You should be able to test the installation by running ```from tractor import *``` under Python

 ### Run Demos

 * If everything goes well, you should be able to run a demo under `tractor` folder called `mog.py`.
 Just type, `python mog.py`, you should see the demo is running, and it will output some files.
+    - If you are using `Python > 3.0`, you will have error from the above test.